 |Graduate Women in Physics|

-There are 4 main divisions within the physics department, and in many ways each division operates like a mini-department with its own colloquium series, degree requirements, funding peculiarities, and sense of community.
+There are several main divisions within the physics department, and in many ways each division operates like a mini-department with its own colloquium series, degree requirements, funding peculiarities, and sense of community.

 Besides the divisions within the physics departments, there are also inter-disciplinary research centers that contain groups from many departments, including physics.